-With interdisciplinary work that includes commissions from multiple dance companies and choreographers throughout the United States, his creative endeavors extend beyond the realm of just concert composition.
-His ability to realize his own multimedia creative visions is made possible by his experience as a recording, mixing, and mastering engineer for his own studio music, film scores and electro-acoustic music.
-In his 2019 multimedia project Come, Clarity, Elijah exercised his visual creativity as a filmmaker and photographer, creating the film himself as well as composing and producing the music himself.
+Elijah’s creative endeavors extend beyond the realm of traditional concert composition, including interdisciplinary work and commissions from multiple dance companies and choreographers throughout the United States.
+His ability to realize his own dynamic multimedia visions was cultivated by his experience as a recording, mixing, and mastering engineer for his own studio music, film scores and electro-acoustic music.
+In his 2019 multimedia project Come, Clarity, Elijah exercised his visual artistry as a filmmaker and photographer, creating the film as well as composing and producing the music himself.

-Elijah earned a Bachelor of Music degree in Music Composition from the Boston Conservatory in 2017, and a Master of Music degree in Music Composition from the Peabody Conservatory in 2020.
-Elijah is currently pursuing his PhD in Music Composition at Princeton University as a President’s Fellow.
+Elijah is currently pursuing his PhD in Music Composition at Princeton University as a President’s Fellow after earning a Bachelor of Music degree in Music Composition from the Boston Conservatory in 2017, and a Master of Music degree in Music Composition from the Peabody Institute of The Johns Hopkins University in 2020.